-Klondex is concentrating on continuing the mine’s expansion into 2018, developing the primary access and advancing a second portal.
+Klondex is concentrating on continuing the mine’s expansion during 2018, developing the primary access and advancing a second portal.
 Exploration drilling continues to show potential to expand the mineral resource.

 “Fire Creek’s future is very promising,” Tolbert says.
 “We’re stepping out from the mine workings, starting to find more and more veins that are high-grade, and it’s very exciting times.
 We’re finally into production, and have a steady flow of muck coming out of the mine, and we’re looking to advance that in the near future, and build our future here that lasts decades.”

 3 x Tamrock EJC65 loaders